RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 18. Topic classification
-Determine the topic of each chatbot with ChatGPT, based on the Google Play categories list.
+Determine the topic of each chatbot with an LLM (OpenAI GPT or Google Gemini), based on the Google Play categories list.

 **Paper corresponding step**: Creation of the BRASATO dataset - Topic Extraction